dotnet/designs/accepted/better-obsoletion/better-obsoletion.md

 developer's code that didn't exist before.

-The approach to productivity in .NET is called "the pit of success", which is the idea that developers will more or less stumble their way via code completion towards the general vicinity of a correct solution.
-However, as the platform grows and ages, the amount of mistakes in the platform also grows.
-And more often than not the API that looks the most promising might be the wrong one to use.
-So it becomes important that we can point developers the right way.
+The approach to productivity in .NET is called "the pit of success", which is the idea that developers will stumble their way via code completion towards the general vicinity of a correct solution.
+However, as the platform grows and ages, the number of mistakes in the platform also grows.
+And often the API that looks the most promising might be the wrong one to use.
+So, it becomes important that we can point developers the right way.

 Since .NET Framework 1.0, we were able to mark APIs as obsoleted via a built-in attribute.
 Any usage of such an API results in the compiler emitting a